Induction for new PGRs

 Three Minute Thesis (3MT®) is a research communication competition developed by The University of Queensland (UQ).
 Doctor of Philosophy (PhD) students have three minutes to present a compelling oration on their thesis and its significance.
 3MT is not an exercise in trivialising or ‘dumbing-down’ research, but challenges students to consolidate their ideas and research discoveries so they can be presented concisely to a non-specialist audience.

-The faculty heats in the Three Minute Thesis (3MT®) competition are now complete and the final will take place on 22 April, with the judging panel chaired by our Chancellor, Sir Thomas Allen.
+The faculty heats in the Three Minute Thesis (3MT®) competition and the final are now complete, with the judging panel chaired by our Chancellor, Sir Thomas Allen.
 This competition celebrates the exciting and diverse research conducted by our PhD students and a key part of the test for the participants is to effectively present their research in front of a diverse, non-specialist audience.
-Therefore all staff and students are warmly invited to be a member of the audience at the final, which will take place 2-4pm in the Hogan Lovells Lecture Theatre (Law School).

-The judges at the faculty heats were impressed by the standard and the commitment of all contestants and the students listed below (winners, runners-up and audience choices) made it to the final.
+The judges were impressed by the standard and the commitment of all contestants and the students listed below (winners, runners-up and audience choices) made it to the final.

 Arts & Humanities -